-Let’s dive right in to talking more about basic principle, number one, advertisers must have a reasonable basis to support all of the claims in their ads.
+Let’s dive right into talking more about basic principles, number one, advertisers must have a reasonable basis to support all of the claims in their ads.
 This requirement applies not only to express claims.
 That is what an ad actually says, but it also applies to implied claims that a reasonable consumer may infer from your ad, even if the advertiser did not intend to convey those claims.

 Terms of Any Agreement